joshuaboniface/rffmpeg/README.md

 * Media Servers: Jellyfin is officially supported; Emby seems to work fine, with caveats (see [Issue #10](https://github.com/joshuaboniface/rffmpeg/issues/10)); no others have been tested to my knowledge.
 * Operating Systems (source): Debian and its derivatives (Ubuntu, Linux Mint, etc.) should all work perfectly; other Linux operating systems should work fine too as the principles are the same; MacOS should work since it has an SSH client built in; Windows will not work as `rffmpeg` depends on some POSIX assumptions internally.
 * Operating Systems (target): Any Linux system which [`jellyfin-ffmpeg`](https://github.com/jellyfin/jellyfin-ffmpeg) supports, which is currently just Debian and Ubuntu; Windows *might* work if you can get an SSH server running on it (see [Issue #17](https://github.com/joshuaboniface/rffmpeg/issues/17)).
-* Install Methods for Jellyfin: Native packages/installers/archives are recommended; a set of [Jellyfin Docker containers integrating `rffmpeg`](https://github.com/Shadowghost/jellyfin-rffmpeg) has been created by [@Shadowghost](https://github.com/Shadowghost) as well as [another](https://github.com/aleksasiriski/jellyfin-rffmpeg) by [@aleksasiriski](https://github.com/aleksasiriski).
-In addition to these special docker images you can use linuxserver's image with [this mod](https://github.com/linuxserver/docker-mods/tree/jellyfin-rffmpeg).
+* Install Methods for Jellyfin: Native packages/installers/archives are recommended; a set of [Jellyfin Docker containers integrating `rffmpeg`](https://github.com/Shadowghost/jellyfin-rffmpeg) has been created by [@Shadowghost](https://github.com/Shadowghost).
+In addition to this special docker image you can use linuxserver's image with [this mod](https://github.com/linuxserver/docker-mods/tree/jellyfin-rffmpeg).
 * Install Methods for `rffmpeg`: Direct installation is recommended; a [Docker container to act as an ffmpeg transcode target](https://github.com/aleksasiriski/rffmpeg-worker) has been created by [@aleksasiriski](https://github.com/aleksasiriski) as well as [another](https://github.com/BasixKOR/rffmpeg-docker) by [@BasixKOR](https://github.com/BasixKOR).
-* Cloud: [HCloud Rffmpeg](https://github.com/aleksasiriski/hcloud-rffmpeg) script made to read rffmpeg database and spin up more transcode nodes in Hetzner Cloud.
+* OUTDATED Cloud: [HCloud Rffmpeg](https://github.com/aleksasiriski/hcloud-rffmpeg) script made to read rffmpeg database and spin up more transcode nodes in Hetzner Cloud.
 * Kubernetes: A short guide and example yaml files are available [here](https://github.com/aleksasiriski/rffmpeg-worker/tree/main/Kubernetes).

 ### Can `rffmpeg` mangle/alter FFMPEG arguments?